SAP Commerce Cloud for B2B and B2C: Industry Use Cases That Drive Results

 Can I run B2B and B2C on the same Commerce Cloud instance?

-Yes — this is called B2B2C and it’s a native capability.
-You create separate storefronts (base stores) for B2B and B2C, each with its own catalogue, pricing, checkout flow, and design.
+Yes.
+It’s called B2B2C and it’s native.
+You create separate storefronts (base stores) for B2B and B2C.
+Each gets its own catalogue, pricing, checkout flow, design.
 They share the same product data, order management, and ERP integration backend.
-This is one of Commerce Cloud’s strongest differentiators.
+I’d say it’s one of Commerce Cloud’s strongest differentiators.

 How does Commerce Cloud handle B2B pricing?

-Commerce Cloud supports customer-specific pricing, volume discounts, tiered pricing, contract terms, and pricing from SAP ERP conditions tables.
-Prices can be calculated in real time from S/4HANA, cached for performance, or managed directly in Commerce Cloud.
-Multiple pricing strategies can coexist for different customer segments.
+Customer-specific pricing, volume discounts, tiered pricing, contract terms, pricing from SAP ERP conditions tables.
+Prices can be calculated real-time from S/4HANA, cached for performance, or managed directly in Commerce Cloud.
+Multiple pricing strategies coexist for different customer segments.
+It handles the chaos.

 What industries use SAP Commerce Cloud most?

-Retail, manufacturing, automotive, CPG, high-tech, and chemicals are the most common.
-The platform is industry-agnostic — the differentiator is SAP ERP integration and B2B complexity handling.
-Industries with complex product models, multi-tier distribution, or enterprise procurement workflows benefit most.
+Retail, manufacturing, automotive, CPG, high-tech, chemicals.
+The platform itself is industry-agnostic.
+The differentiator is SAP ERP integration and B2B complexity handling.
+If you’ve got complex product models, multi-tier distribution, or enterprise procurement workflows, that’s the sweet spot.

 Does Commerce Cloud support marketplace models?

-Commerce Cloud provides the commerce engine — product management, order management, and customer management.
-For a full marketplace (multiple sellers, commission management, split payments), you’ll need additional components or third-party marketplace extensions.
-SAP’s approach is typically brand-owned commerce rather than open marketplace.
+Commerce Cloud gives you the commerce engine: product management, order management, customer management.
+For a full marketplace (multiple sellers, commission management, split payments), you’ll need third-party marketplace extensions on top.
+SAP’s approach is brand-owned commerce rather than open marketplace.
+Fair enough for most enterprise use cases.

 How does the platform handle returns and after-sales?

-Commerce Cloud manages return authorisation workflows, refund processing, and restocking.
-For complex after-sales (warranty claims, field service, spare parts), integration with SAP Service Cloud and SAP S/4HANA Service Management provides the full lifecycle.
+Return authorisation workflows, refund processing, restocking.
+All built in.
+For the heavy after-sales stuff (warranty claims, field service, spare parts), integration with SAP Service Cloud and SAP S/4HANA Service Management covers the full lifecycle.
 Service Cloud agents see the complete order history from Commerce Cloud.

-For a broader look at what SAP Commerce Cloud delivers — including pricing, industry use cases, and implementation methodology — see our SAP Commerce Cloud solution page.
+For the broader picture including pricing, industry use cases, and implementation methodology, see our SAP Commerce Cloud solution page.

 Solutions for E-Commerce